 5. Make the first reward easy to earn

-Like I mentioned earlier, customers don’t find value by earning points but by redeeming rewards.
-One common mistake that brands make is making all of their rewards difficult to earn.
+One common mistake that ecommerce brands make is making all of their rewards difficult to earn.
+Either by creating a points structure where it’s hard to obtain a reward or by inflating points.
 By structuring their programs this way, they inadvertently reduce their reward redemption rate and make it less desirable to join.

-To avoid this problem, all you need to do is offer a couple of ways customers can earn rewards quickly.
+To avoid this problem, all you need to do is offer a couple of ways customers can earn points quickly.
 If customers can see that earning rewards is an easy task, they’re more inclined to join your program and take advantage of its benefits.
-Rewarding customers for joining, celebrating a birthday, and engaging with your brand on social media are all great ways to make your rewards more accessible.
+Rewarding customers with a welcome bonus, celebrating a birthday, following the brand on Instagram or TikTok, and engaging with your brand on social media are all great ways to make your rewards more accessible.

 6. Make your rewards appealing

-Run Everything Labs understands that their customers love their products and gear, so they make that the focus of their rewards menu.
-That being said, they also ensure that customers who are just looking for discounts are happy as well by allowing them to earn gift cards instead.
+LEGOs understand that their customers love their products and as well as a good discount, so they make that the focus of their rewards menu.
+That being said, they also ensure that customers who are just looking for experiences are happy as well by allowing them to earn access to events and tickets to its theme park, LEGOLAND instead.
 These awesome options mean that customers are motivated to join the program no matter how they want to be rewarded.

 7. Run a bonus point event